ezeql/oabtray/README.md

 ## Usage

 Once running, OABTray will appear in your system tray with the Bitcoin symbol (₿).
-The tray icon will display the current Bitcoin price and 24-hour percentage change.
+The tray icon will display:
+- Current Bitcoin price (with thousands separator)
+- 24-hour percentage change
+- Emoji indicator (🟢, 🔴, or ⚪)
+- Rocket 🚀 or salt 🧂 indicators based on price movement

+### Features:
-- Click on the tray icon to see more options.
+- Click on the tray icon to see options
-- You can adjust the ALABA_FACTOR, which determines the threshold for special animations.
+- Toggle "Set price in millions" to switch between normal and millions display mode
+- View the current version
-- The app updates the price every 5 minutes.
+- Price updates every 30 seconds

-## Configuration

-The ALABA_FACTOR can be set to one of the following values: 0.5, 1, 1.5, 2, 2.5, or 3.
-This factor determines how sensitive the app is to price changes:

-- When the price change percentage exceeds the positive ALABA_FACTOR, you'll see a "ALABADOOOOOOOO" animation.
+- Special animations trigger when price change exceeds ±5%:
-- When it falls below the negative ALABA_FACTOR, you'll see a "PUTA MADRE" animation.
+  - "ALABADO!!!" for +5% or more
+  - "PUTA MADRE!" for -5% or less

+## Price Indicators

+The app shows price movement intensity with emojis:
+- Up movements: Rocket emojis 🚀 (more rockets = bigger movement)
+- Down movements: Salt emojis 🧂 (more salt = bigger drop)
+- Current trend: 🟢 (up), 🔴 (down), or ⚪ (no change)

 ## Dependencies

 This project uses the following external libraries:
 - github.com/getlantern/systray
+- github.com/gofrs/flock

 ## Contributing